-Please see sidebar for current news of the shop.
+Please see Shop News for current news of the shop.

 Our Community Shop in Stutton is thriving, successful, and run entirely by volunteers.
 Having spent nine very successful years in a portacabin, we have now moved into our wonderful new building.
 This gives us more space to stock more products and also means we have room for a Community Cafe.
 We are really proud of what we have achieved.
 We received a grant from Power to Change and also from Babergh District Council but we also raised a significant proportion of the costs from our local community.

 We moved into the new shop in the week between Christmas and New Year.
 There are still finishing touches to be made (such as planters at the front of the shop, and a patio outside the bi-folding doors to the Community Cafe) but our opening on Tuesday 2nd January marks this next stage in our village’s achievement.

 We continue to offer not just a comprehensive range of household items and staple foods, bread, milk, newspapers and fruit and vegetables, but also an increasing selection of local produce.
 This includes donated seasonal produce from village gardens as well as home-made jams and chutneys, cakes, biscuits and scones, and locally sourced pies and quiches.
 Wholefoods, frozen foods, bird seed and pet foods, ice creams, stamps, greetings cards, soft drinks and much else is on offer.

 We now have a Community Cafe (which will soon include an attractive outside seating area).
 Come and enjoy tea, coffee or hot chocolate and choose from a range of home-made cakes.
 We also offer sandwiches.